AndreiRzv112/Database-Manager/README.md

 ```

 ### Unfinished
-At this moment this tool is not finished and it needs a lot of work
+At this moment this tool is not finished and it needs a lot of work.